intesar/Fx-Docker-Script-EE/fx-security-enterprise/README.md.txt

      ii.
 Give a Name for APP/porject name like "test" and copy & paste this http://54.215.136.217/v2/api-docs OpenAPISpec url in the second field
     iii.
 Click on "Save & Complete" to create Test API Project. iv.
 Click on Test project
       v.
-Then on proejct page, click on ìAuto Coverageî vi.
-On next page, click on ìRBACî , ABAC (Level1),ABAC (Level2),ABAC(Level3) and to activate, click on  check boxes to uncheck them & to generate scripts.  or to activate all categories, click on ìActivate ALL Categoriesî to generate all scripts for running jobs. a pop-up comes up to ìcreate credentials for userA, uesrB & userCî in environment section for ABAC(Level 1,2,3), click on "ok" vii.
-Scroll down and click on ìSave configurationî viii.
+Then on proejct page, click on ‚ÄúAuto Coverage‚Äù vi.
+On next page, click on ‚ÄúRBAC‚Äù , ABAC (Level1),ABAC (Level2),ABAC(Level3) and to activate, click on  check boxes to uncheck them & to generate scripts.  or to activate all categories, click on ‚ÄúActivate ALL Categories‚Äù to generate all scripts for running jobs. a pop-up comes up to ‚Äúcreate credentials for userA, uesrB & userC‚Äù in environment section for ABAC(Level 1,2,3), click on "ok" vii.
+Scroll down and click on ‚ÄúSave configuration‚Äù viii.
 An AutoCode pop-up will come, click on "ok' to generate scripts for all selected categories ix.
-Click on ìScriptsî Tab to view all generated scripts for selected categories
+Click on ‚ÄúScripts‚Äù Tab to view all generated scripts for selected categories
       x.
-Click on project ìTestî and then click on ìRunî for Default job xi.
-A run pop-up will come, select required categories from drop-down list of ìTest Categoriesî  and a scanner for running job xii.
+Click on project ‚ÄúTest‚Äù and then click on ‚ÄúRun‚Äù for Default job xi.
+A run pop-up will come, select required categories from drop-down list of ‚ÄúTest Categories‚Äù  and a scanner for running job xii.
 Click on run, it will take us to job running page xiii.
 Click on running job number to see progress of running job

 Result: Job completed successfully